dgis/emu42android/ReadMe.txt

 Or in the command line, build the signed APK:
 * In the root folder, create a keystore.jks file with:
 ** keytool -genkey -keystore ./keystore.jks -keyalg RSA -validity 9125 -alias key0
-** (keytool -genkeypair -v -keystore ./keystore.jks -keyalg RSA -validity 9125 -alias key0)
+** (or keytool -genkeypair -v -keystore ./keystore.jks -keyalg RSA -validity 9125 -alias key0)
 * create the file ./keystore.properties , with the following properties: storeFile=../keystore.jks
     storePassword=myPassword